 The darlings in the emerging markets fared the worst.
 China's Shanghai Composite index <.SSEC> lost 22 percent, India's BSE <.BSESN> sank 25 percent, and Brazil's Bovespa <.BVSP> dropped 18 percent.

 Strategists say the U.S. stock market may benefit from reasonable economic growth and attractive market valuation.
 The S&P 500 is expected to rise 6 percent by the end of 2012, according to the most recent poll of Wall Street strategists.

-We're building a massive recession into these numbers, said Marc Pado, U.S. market strategist at Cantor Fitzgerald & Co. in San Francisco.
+We're building in a massive recession into these numbers, said Marc Pado, U.S. market strategist at Cantor Fitzgerald & Co. in San Francisco.

-U.S. companies cutting earnings' outlooks recently outpaced those raising them by the greatest ratio in 10 years.
+U.S. companies cutting earnings' outlooks recently outpaced those raising theirs by the greatest ratio in 10 years.
 Some sectors, such as materials, have seen a sharp drop in forecasts for the fourth quarter, Thomson Reuters data showed.

 Next year, S&P 500 earnings are seen rising 9.9 percent, down from an estimate of 13 percent in October.

 Many economists believe the euro zone is already in recession.
 They forecast that the economies of the 17-nation bloc will stagnate in 2012 after contracting in this year's fourth quarter and the first quarter of the next.